SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Gyrate atrophy of the choroid and retina

-More than 60 OAT gene mutations have been found to cause gyrate atrophy of the choroid and retina (often shortened to gyrate atrophy).
-These mutations result in a reduced amount of functional ornithine aminotransferase enzyme.
-A shortage of this enzyme impedes the conversion of ornithine into P5C.
-As a result, excess ornithine accumulates in the blood (hyperornithinemia), and less P5C than normal is produced.
-It is not clear how these changes result in progressive vision loss and the other features sometimes associated with gyrate atrophy.
-Researchers have suggested that a deficiency of P5C may interfere with the function of the retina, the specialized light-sensitive tissue that lines the back of the eye.
-It has also been proposed that excess ornithine may suppress the production of a molecule called creatine.
-Creatine is needed for many tissues in the body to store and use energy properly.
-It is involved in providing energy for muscle contraction, and it is also important in nervous system functioning.
+It is not clear exactly how these changes result in the progressive vision loss and other features that are associated with gyrate atrophy.
+Researchers have suggested that the buildup of ornithine may be toxic to cells in the specialized light-sensitive tissue that lines the back of the eye (retina).
+It has also been proposed that excess ornithine may reduce the production of a molecule called creatine.
+Creatine is needed for many tissues in the body to properly store and use energy.
+It helps provide energy for muscle contraction and is also important for nervous system functioning, a feature that may explain the nerve disturbances and muscle weakness seen in some people with gyrate atrophy.

 More About This Health Condition